rmraya/MTEngines/README.md

     fixTags(source: XMLElement, target: XMLElement): Promise<XMLElement>;
 ```

 All supported engines implement this interface.
-Methods `fixMatch()` and `fixTags()` are only implemented by `ChatGPTTranslator`, all other engines throw an error when they are called.
+Methods `fixMatch()` and `fixTags()` are only implemented by `ChatGPTTranslator` and `AnthropicTranslator`, all other engines throw an error when they are called.

 ## Supported Engines

+- Anthropic Claude
 - DeepL (Free and Pro)
 - Google Cloud Translation
 - Microsoft Azure Translator Text